ansible/molecule/docs/installation.md

 Installing molecule package also installed its main script `molecule`, usually in `PATH`.
-Users should know that molecule can also be called as a python module, using `python -m molecule ...`.
+Users should know that molecule can also be called as a python module, using `python3 -m molecule ...`.
 This alternative method has some benefits:

 - allows to explicitly control which Python interpreter is used by